 Sessions #3-10: Work toward 3-6 month goals incrementally.

-Note: This program is currently available for Southern California residents only.
+Note: This program is currently available for U.S. residents only.
 Limited spaces available.
 Applicants will be taken on a first-come basis.

 WHO ARE THE HEALTH COACHES?

-The International Consortium for Health & Wellness Coaching (ICHWC), the credentialing organization for Health and Wellness Coaches, defines them as coaches who “partner with clients seeking self-directed, lasting changes, aligned with their values, which promote health and wellness and, thereby, enhance well-being.
+National Board for Health and Wellness Coaching (NBHWC), the credentialing organization for Health and Wellness Coaches, defines them as coaches who “partner with clients seeking self-directed, lasting changes, aligned with their values, which promote health and wellness and, thereby, enhance well-being.
 In the course of their work health and wellness coaches display unconditional positive regard for their clients and a belief in their capacity for change, and honoring that each client is an expert on his or her life, while ensuring that all interactions are respectful and non-judgmental.”

-Our health coaches have completed an ICHWC approved health and wellness coaching program and demonstrated the knowledge, tasks, and skills essential to the practice of health and wellness coaching.
+Our health coaches have completed a NBHWC-approved health and wellness coaching program and demonstrated the knowledge, tasks, and skills essential to the practice of health and wellness coaching.
 Our coaches have passed the new Health and Wellness Certifying Exam, recognized by the National Board of Medical Examiners, earning the title of National Board Certified Health & Wellness Coach (NBC-HWC).

-Our coaches are graduates of the Vanderbilt Health Coaching Certificate Program under the direction of Ruth Wolever who serves on the International Consortium for Health & Wellness Coaching, the team that developed and created national standards, and formed a partnership with the National Board of Medical Examiners in May 2016 to launch a National Board Certification for Health & Wellness Coaches in 2017.
+Our coaches are graduates of the Vanderbilt Health Coaching Program under the direction of Ruth Wolever who serves on the National Board for Health and Wellness Coaching, the team that developed and created national standards, and formed a partnership with the National Board of Medical Examiners in May 2016 to launch a National Board Certification for Health & Wellness Coaches in 2017.
 While health coaches may be medical professionals, their function is solely that of health coach.
 This means although a health coach may know a great deal about health, in this role, their greatest expertise is in the process of sustainable change.

 This relationship is different from relationships that clients may have with their healthcare providers.
 It is not prescriptive in nature.
 Health coaches are not here to give advice, prescribe a plan, or tell their clients what to do.
 Instead, they serve as a guide in the client’s journey.
 Through this process, the client gains knowledge, skills, and confidence to make lasting and positive behavioral changes.